 - Your stamina and metabolism only increase as you continue doing this exercise regularly.

-- Apart from the aforementioned benefits, the farmer's walk also helps develop ankle and grip strength.
+- The farmer's walk also helps develop ankle and grip strength.